Quantastica: Shaping the Future of Quantum Algorithm Development

 If you have an idea that can change the world, don’t let it die with you.
 Be brave, leave your comfort zone, and put your idea into reality.
 It is not easy, but it is easier than you think.

-And if you have a quantum-related open-source project, step 0 is to apply for a Unitary Fund micro-grant.
-It will help to spread the word about you and your project and could be the first spark to set your entrepreneurship rocket engines on.
+If you have a quantum-related open-source project, step 0 is to apply for a Unitary Fund micro-grant.
+This will help spread the word about you and your project and could be the first spark to ignite your entrepreneurship rocket engines.